 HOW CAN ISSUES OF FINANCIAL MANAGEMENT AND MONEY AFFECT YOUR MARRIAGE?

 Very often, couples have entirely different approaches to money and this is often revealed during the wedding planning process.
 One of you may have a very controlled and contained method of spending money, while the other may spend without much thought to the longer term consequences.
 This can be an important topic of discussion during pre-marriage counselling sessions.
 Your pre-marriage counsellor or psychologist can help you sit down and look at your wedding budget, help with negotiations on particular points and even role play talking to a wedding planner or with family members about spending money for the wedding.

 Of course, issues of financial management and money are not just limited to the wedding, and general issues of financial management are topics commonly explored by couples during pre-marriage counselling sessions.
 Typically, couples do not join their finances until after marriage or during their engagement period.
+It is important to address financial habits beforehand, as conflicts about money are often the most pervasive, problematic, and recurrent disputes that arise in marriage (1).
 A pre-marriage counsellor or psychologist can help a couple to identify any differences in the way they spend and manage money, explore similarities and common concerns, develop mechanisms for dealing with those differences, and help a couple create firm agreements about how they will handle and manage their money once they are married.

 WHY DO I FEEL ANXIOUS NOW THAT I AM ENGAGED TO BE MARRIED?